smartguy1196/colored_echo/README.md

 _\*this can be found from ```cEcho.bat -help```_
 ```
-cEcho is used for coloring text
+cEcho is used for colorizing text
-*it requires an _even numbered_ amount of arguments to run correctly
+**it requires an even-numbered amount of arguments to run correctly

-cEcho references:
+cEcho help references:
 cEcho -help [argument]  :  [function]
                    -s   :  syntax
                    -a   :  argument pair syntax
-                   -c   :  color reference
+                   -c   :  color code syntax
 ```

 _\*this can be found from ```cEcho.bat -help -s```_
 ```
 cEcho syntax is: cEcho [argument_pair1[ argument_pair2[ ...]]]

-look at cEcho -help -a for argument pair syntax
+**look at cEcho -help -a for argument pair syntax
 ```

 _\*this can be found from ```cEcho.bat -help -a```_
 ```
-argument pairs use syntax [text_to_colorize] [color_code]
+cEcho - argument pair syntax is: [text_to_colorize] [color_code]

-look at cEcho -help -c for color code reference
+**look at cEcho -help -c for color code syntax
 ```

 _\*this can be found from ```cEcho.bat -help -c```_
 ```
+cEcho - color code syntax:

-color codes have 2 characters: 1 for the background ($) and 1 for the text (#)
+color codes have 2 characters:
+1 for the background ($) and 1 for the text (#)

-the syntax is simple: $#
+color code syntax is simple: [$#]

 here is a table of all available color codes
 color  :  normal_code  :  bright_code
 Black  :  0            :  8